aravindballa/notes.aravindballa.com/content/roam.md

 ---
-title: Note taking
+title: Roam Research
+aliases: ['Roam']
 ---

-The concept of [[Roam]] research is interesting.
+The concept of Roam research is interesting.
 I am [[writing]] my thoughts down these days and trying to journal more frequently.
 Structuring them is difficult, because thoughts don't (generally) have a structure. 📓💭

 The problem with apps like [[Notion]] is that it is hierarchical in nature.
 Page inside a Page and so on, which is good in a sense, to organise content.
 Same is with Evernote.